 There are several things to notice.
 First, it took this particular policy owner 8 years just to break even, 12 if you actually consider inflation.
 12 years is a long time to have a negative return.
 This was particularly true for me.
 The policy I once owned was still in the red after 7 years when I cashed it out after realizing the error of my ways.
 It should be noted that this policy owner has done all he could to minimize the effects of the fees.
 He bought a good size policy ($100K), he pays annually instead of monthly, and he bought it from a mutual life insurance company.
 And still, after 14 years in the policy, he is barely beating the total of the inflation-adjusted premiums and cannot even keep up with the guy who bought term and invested the difference in lowly bonds.
 I’m a pretty patient guy, but that’s a long time.

-When you are shown an illustration, they always show you the projected amount, but you don’t ever get that.
+When you are shown an illustration, they always show you the projected amount, but you don't ever get that.
 There may or may not be a chart of the guaranteed amount, which will be significantly lower.
 But you ought to pay far more attention to that, since the company has just about zero incentive to pay you any more than the guaranteed amount.
-In my limited experience, I barely made more than the guaranteed amount, and didn’t get anywhere close to the projected amount.
+In my limited experience, I barely made more than the guaranteed amount and didn't get anywhere close to the projected amount.

-7) You are not adequately paid for the loss of liquidity.
+7) You are Not Adequately Paid for the Loss of Liquidity.

 Stocks, bonds, and mutual funds can generally be cashed out any day the market is open.
 You can change investments or use the money for living expenses without much hassle.
 There are only two ways to get money out of a whole life insurance policy.
 The first is to surrender the policy.
-Since your returns don’t even start becoming decent until after the first decade or so, it doesn’t make sense to be surrendering policies frequently.
+Since your returns don't even start becoming decent until after the first decade or so, it doesn't make sense to be surrendering policies frequently.
 That just enriches the salesman and the company at your expense.
+The second way to get to your money is to borrow it from the policy.
+This has a few issues.
+First, borrowed money is no longer available to your heirs as part of your death benefit.
+Second, just because it's your money you're borrowing doesn't mean the interest you're paying on that money goes to you like with a 401K.
+Some of it usually does, but not all of it.
+Lastly, in some complex cash-value policies, borrowing too much can actually require you to have to put more in each year to keep the policy in force.
+Heaven forbid the policy collapses on you and then you have to pay back all the money you've borrowed.
+Not a good thing when you're obviously short of cash (or else why would you be borrowing the cash value in the first place.)
+The buyer of a whole life insurance policy should be well paid for giving up this liquidity.
+Unfortunately, he is not.
+In fact, he won't even perform as well as an all-bond portfolio.

-Insurance salesmen are quick to point out that since loans from your insurance policy are tax free they’re somehow better than 401K or IRA money.
+Insurance salesmen are quick to point out that since loans from your insurance policy are tax-free they're somehow better than 401K or IRA money.
 Never mind that you paid all those premiums with after-tax dollars.
 The proceeds should be free!
 The death benefit is also tax-free, which provides a way to avoid estate taxes for wealthy people.
-Of course, under current law, a couple doesn’t even start paying estate taxes until $10 Million, a sum most doctors won’t reach.
+Of course, under current law, a couple doesn't even start paying estate taxes until $10 Million, a sum most doctors won't reach.
 And if you start getting close, there are other things that can be done, such as trusts and gifts to reduce the size of the estate.
 You could even, heaven forbid, spend the money on something fun or give it away to charity.

 Pros of Whole Life Insurance